youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 Open the project in Android Studio Artic Fox or newer and select ‘File > Import Project' and browse to the `ThemingCodelab` directory.

-The project contains three main packages:
+The project contains three com.example.sky.main packages:

 - `com.codelab.theming.data` This contains model classes and sample data.
 You should not need to edit this package during this codelab.
 - `com.codelab.theming.ui.start` This is the starting point for the codelab, you should make all changes requested in this codelab **in this package**.